StuartJRussell/EllipticiPy/ELCOR_replacement/README.md

 ./direct < ELCOR_replacement.dat
 ```

-This command wil update elcordir.tbl and ellip will now use the updated tables.
+This command will update elcordir.tbl and ellip will now use the updated tables.

 ## Citing